Mortgage match-ups: “Mortgage rates vs. the stock market.”

 This is good news for prospective homeowners, as mortgage rates were expected to keep climbing throughout the year while the economy supposedly improved.

-But a bit of a catch-22, as lower mortgage rates mean more economic unrest, which translates to stagnate or even lower home prices, though a lower mortgage rate may mean a lot more long term than a lower home price.
+But it’s a bit of a catch-22, as lower mortgage rates mean more economic unrest, which can translate to flat or even lower home prices.

 Mortgage Rates Follow the Stock Market